uberpup/industrial-programming-course/README.md

 # industrial-programming-course
-Tasks for MIPT Industrial Programming course
+Tasks for MIPT Industrial Programming course **by Vladimir Tochilin**